SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 5. Select **Save**.
 6. When the save completes, select the **Overview** tab on the Data Discovery & Classification blade to view a report with a full summary of the database classification state.

+7. Data classifications is now enabled and will be available in audit logs as well, Let us perform some data access operations using the sample app to review the audit logs with data classifications.

-7. To check how this works in respect to the app service, will go to the app service **contosoapp-suffix**.
+8. In Azure Portal, browse to the app service named **contosoapp-suffix**.

 8. Select **Browse**, this will open **Contoso Clinic** webpage.

 ![](images/contosowebpage.png)

 9. Now navigate to **Patients**.
-Then perform an operation by selecting **Details** of any patient where this will be reflected in the audit log in auditing.
+Then perform an operation by selecting **Details** of any patient .

 ![](images/patients.png)

 10. The actions performed on the webpage will directly get logged into audit logs which can be reviewed.

 11. In SQL Database **Clinic**, select **Auditing** under **Security** where you can review the audit logs.
 Select **View Audit Logs**.

 ![](images/viewauditlogs.png)

-12. You can review the recently happened activites.
+12. You can review the recently activities.

 ![](images/auditafterthreat1.png)

-13. Then expand first activity, which will further show you details about the operation you performed in previous step (Step 9).
-It will refer to what kind of information is accessed.
+13. Click on the first activity, which will further show you details about the operation you performed in previous step (Step 9).
+It will show classification of the data accessed in last transaction.

 ![](images/auditafterthreat2.png)

-This is how one can review all the activites, that which application has access the confidential information.